roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter ****** bysilkstockingslover© Going for broke, confident I had read her right, I said, backing up a few feet to admire her, "My sweet dear Jenny, it is time.
+Going for broke, confident I had read her right, I said, backing up a few feet to admire her, "My sweet dear Jenny, it is time.
 If you are want me to become your mistress you simply need to undress for me."

  Jenny's eyes never left mine as she obeyed my order instantly and started to unbutton her blouse.
 Her hands trembled slightly, but slowly she tossed her blouse on the floor.
 Her small, perky breasts peaked out from her white lace bra.